 - Find out whether any of your joints are already damaged.

 Do some gentle exercise in the evening; you'll feel less stiff in the morning.
-When you're technically doing nothing — watching TV or sitting at your desk, for instance — be sure to:
+When you're sitting still, either watching TV, reading or working at your desk, be sure to:

 - Adjust your position frequently.

 - Periodically tilt your neck from side to side, change the position of your hands, and bend and stretch your legs.

 - Pace yourself.
 Take breaks so that you don't overuse a single joint and cause more pain.

 - Stand and walk around every half-hour or so.